Shock as Hirscher crashes out of slalom, Myhrer wins gold

 Only three Alpine skiers have won gold medals in three different events at the Olympics -- Austrian Tony Sailer, France's Jean-Claude Killy and Croatia's Janica Kostelic -- and Hirscher's chances of joining that elite list now appear to have gone with the skier having said that he will not compete in Beijing 2022.

-"After wining two gold medals there is no pressure at all," said Hirscher who, with 55 World Cup wins, is second only to Igemar Stenmark's 86 on the men's all-time list.
+"After wining two gold medals there is no pressure at all," said Hirscher who, with 55 World Cup wins, is second only to Ingemar Stenmark's 86 on the men's all-time list.

 "Everything is fine, I feel sorry for my special discipline slalom, but on the other side these were very successful Olympic Games."

-On the eve of the slalom race, Michael Pircher, Hirscher's coach, told CNN Sport that his star skier -- a man so well known in Austria that he cannot go to the cinema -- had been more nervous than usual during these Games.
+On the eve of the slalom race, Michael Pircher, Hirscher's coach, told CNN Sport that his star skier -- a man so well known in Austria that he cannot go to the cinema without being mobbed -- had been more nervous than usual during these Games.

 "We thought after the gold medal in super combined he could be more relaxed but the opposite happened, he was more concentrated, more focused, more nervous," said Pircher.